Fatal Frame: Maiden of Black Water: Gameplay

 Fatal Frame: Maiden of Black Water is a survival horror video game that puts the player in control of three different characters traversing a number of environments across Hikami Mountain from a third-person perspective, including ruined buildings and dark forests.
 Characters navigate environments using an interactive map, and can either walk or perform a sprint.
 During exploration, the characters are confronted by hostile ghosts that attack and damage them through touch.
 If a ghost grabs the character, they can either dodge or break free from their grip.

-The only means of defense and attack for the characters is the Camera Obscura, an antique camera that is used from a first-person perspective.
-The camera is controlled using the Wii U GamePad, with shots of varying proximity and angles affecting how much damage the ghost takes.
+The only means of defense and attack for the characters is the Camera Obscura, an antique camera that is used from a first-person perspective, with shots of varying proximity and angles affecting how much damage the ghost takes.
 The most damaging is a "fatal frame", which hits a ghost's weak spot.
 During combat, after a shot is taken, fragments of a ghost will appear around them.
+In the original version, the camera is controlled using the Wii U GamePad, while the 2021 remaster adjusts this to work with different console controls.

 Aside from the Camera Obscura, other factors are present in play.
 The characters can glimpse pieces of a ghost's past upon defeating them or when they launch a special attack.
 Characters can also concentrate on items in the environment related to missing people, generating a shade that leads them to the person's location.
 A wetness meter tracks how damp the character gets when navigating environments.
 The amount of wetness has positive and negative effects on the character: being wet increases the damage done by the Camera Obscura while increasing the number of ghosts present in an area and attacks causing more damage.
 In addition, characters can be inflicted with a status ailment from dark-colored ghosts or from a special attack: this ailment decreases vision and defense, and deteriorating health.
 The ailment is only lifted by defeating all the enemies in the area or using an item to remove all wetness.

 In addition to the three main characters' story arcs, a special episode features Dead or Alive protagonist Ayane.
 Unlike the other characters, she does not have access to a Camera Obscura, so she must avoid ghosts.
 If she begins running or gets close to a ghost, they will attack.
 Ayane can use a special "script of hiding" to make herself temporarily invisible, and when she is caught, she can use a special item to throw back and stun them so she can escape.